Convert to Package and Module

-Convert to Package and Module**

 Select a .py file.

 Inspect the project: the package named as the converted module is created; the __init__.py file contains all code from the .py file.

-    With the package created, you can add more new modules to it, or you can use Move and copy refactorings to derive modules from the initial implementation.
+With the package created, you can add more new modules to it, or you can use Move Refactorings to derive modules from the initial implementation.
 You can also modify the __init__.py file to put some initialization code for the package or list all the added modules by using the

 Convert to a Python module